 In order to help explain the proposals and address some of the points raised at the public consultation, we’ve set out below a project summary and responses to some of the common queries.
-If your question has not been answered here, please contact us using the details provided below.
-To download a copy of all of the questions and answers, click here.
+If your question has not been answered here, please contact us using the details provided.

 Raycliff purchased the former Whitechapel Bell Foundry in 2017, following the Hughes family’s decision to close their business on the current site and move it elsewhere.
 Bell making uses and workshops will be reintroduced on the Grade II* listed Old Foundry site, alongside artists’ studios/maker space, workspace for small creative businesses, and café/bar use with interpretation and display space that will be open to anyone.
 A 100-bed hotel and other workspace is proposed on a non-historic site at the rear, part of which dates from 1979/80, the remaining part already has planning permission for a 34-bed hotel and office and residential uses.